Things to bring when you’re backpacking

 I pride myself of backpacking, but Southeast Sulawesi caught me off-guard.
 I realized that there are skills I have to learn to survive, to truly backpack and not just do budget travel, to explore untouristy provinces particularly in Asia.

 I think I am a typical Filipino traveler.
 A lot of my friends can’t swim, so the fact that I can float and move is an achievement in itself, but I’m still nervous in the open sea.
-Also, I don’t know how to driver and I’m (again) wary of the frequent motorcycle incidents I see in the news.
+Also, I don’t know how to drive and I’m (again) wary of the frequent motorcycle incidents I see in the news.
 I need a guide not just to point me where to go, but also to help me do things.

 In the Philippines, no matter how remote, you will always find a local with a scooter willing to tour you around.
 Boat guides and even regular fishermen always have life vests in storage, or at least know how to procure one.
 I have always managed, somehow, sometimes with Hali too.